bahnaynays/cougar-supply-den/README.md

 COSC 3380, Professor Uma Ramamurthy

 Group 10:
-- Dylan Cao
+- Dylan Hoang Cao
 - Benjamin Shek
 - An Thien Pham
 - Damian Barriga
-- Sai Prashanth Harihar
+- Sai P. Harihar

 # Project Description:
 This is a full stack Point Of Sales System web application.
 This application is